HOW TO APPLY

 STEP 2 - PREPARE APPLICATION MATERIALS

-- Applicants should plan for adequate time to complete the application.
+- Give yourself adequate time to complete the application.
 It is normal for applicants to prepare materials over the course of several weeks.

 - Make sure materials are presented in the best manner possible.